-A fairly unknown boxer unless you are are hardcore fan!
+A fairly unknown boxer unless you are a hardcore fan!
 Pirog was a Russian boxer who won the world middleweight title against Danny Jacobs before he had to retire due to injury.

 In this clip below you will see almost a perfect example of the double shift technique.
 This completely took Jacobs by surprise resulting in a knockout.
 This just shows how devastating this move can truly be!

-The shift technique is a brilliant move to use to cut off the distance quickly against your opponent, get on the inside or to catch your opponent off guard.
+The shifting technique is a brilliant move to use to cut off the distance quickly against your opponent, get on the inside or catch your opponent off guard.

 This is definitely a move you should limit and be used when you are trying to catch your opponent off guard or to close the distance quickly.